Job Costing Software for Small Contractors

 - Hidden damage repair.

-If change orders are not tracked, the job may look over budget even though the client approved extra work.
+If those changes are not tracked, the job can look over budget even though the client approved and agreed to pay for the extra work.
+Good job costing keeps these separate:

 - Original estimate.